Bankrupt airline Avianca paid millions in executive bonuses during pandemic

 Avianca and most Latin American airlines have not received government bailouts like their peers in the U.S. or Europe, whose governments have mandated that executives forfeit bonuses in exchange for aid.
 Colombia’s government has, however, proposed a loan of more than $300 million to help get Avianca out of bankruptcy.

-News of the bonuses was first reported by local TV station Noticias Caracol.
+News of the bonuses was first reported by the Agencia de Periodismo Investigativo, a Colombian outlet.

 The May bonuses were at least the second round of bonuses paid that year, documents show, although Avianca said some of that money was in reality tied to 2019 performance.